-A huge wave has been made by this tool in the mainstream media this week as it makes session stealing/hijacking a click and go procedure.
+A huge wave has been made by this Firesheep in the mainstream media this week as it makes session hijacking a click and go procedure for Windows.
 It was released at Toorcon 12 and is simply a Firefox Add-on.

 Stealing sessions/passwords and so on is something we’ve been able to do for a LONG time using Wireshark or Ettercap on a hub based or WiFi network running without encryption.
 But now with Firesheep anyone can do it, and they can do it VERY easily, which is somewhat scary.
-Firesheep is incredibly easy to use, download the add-on, log in to a public WiFi spot and click a button…you’ll then be shown images and user names of various people using networks such as Facebook, Twitter, Flickr, bit.ly, Google and Amazon.
-With a double click on their image, you’ll be logged in as them immediately.
+It is incredibly easy to use, download the add-on, login to a public WiFi spot and click a button…you’ll then be shown images and usernames of various people using networks such as Facebook, Twitter, Flickr, bit.ly, Google and Amazon.
+With a double-click on their image, you’ll be logged in as them immediately.

 Firesheep is free and open source and works on Mac OS X and Windows with Linux support being promised soon.
 The download rate of this add-on is epic with over 320,000 downloads in 3 days.

 I expect you already know how to protect yourself from this kind of attack, but if you don’t…use a high-quality VPN like PureVPN whenever you are on a public Wifi spot!
 If you don’t have VPN access or can’t be arsed to set one up just make sure you force SSL/TLS on every site you surf – but do note to protect against this attack, you have to encrypt the entire session and not just the initial authentication.

 Google has a secure search option too here – https://encrypted.google.com/

 You can find the slides from the Toorcon 12 presentation here:

 Download Firesheep to Hack Facebook